 People often ignore or duck promises they aren't going to keep, hoping the other person won't notice or call them on it.
-Over time, this behavior damages trust in the relationship.
-To avoid this, it is essential to revoke a commitment as soon as one realizes that it will be impossible to fulfill it.
-Again, provide specific reasons so that others can appreciate how the circumstances have shifted.
+Over time, this behavior degrades trust.
+To avoid this, it is essential to revoke a commitment as soon as one realizes it will be impossible to fulfill.
+Again, provide specific reasons so others can appreciate how the circumstances have shifted.

 Revoking a commitment can be uncomfortable and difficult to do.
-It is human nature to prefer to avoid the issue and pretend as if everything will be fine.
+It is human nature to prefer to avoid the issue and pretend everything will be fine.
 However, sincerely revoking a commitment can actually build trust by showing the other person that he doesn't have to wonder if the commitment will be honored.
 The other person will know that she will be notified in advance if the terms of the agreement can't be met.